entando/entando-docs/vuepress/docs/local-install.md

 Valid values are: `none`, `postgresql`, `mysql`, `oracle`.

-`none` value will result in loading H2 embedded database, using in-file persistence strategy.
+`none` value will result in loading an embedded database, using in-file persistence strategy.
-If H2 is choosen each interested container requires a [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) mounted on path `/opt/jboss/keycloak/standalone/data/`
+If `none` (embedded database) is choosen each interested container requires a [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) mounted on path `/opt/jboss/keycloak/standalone/data/`

 ### Configure External Access to Your Cluster